 Beside some weed control and field debris clean-up, our livestock provide manure for compost, meat for us to eat and sell, sheepskin rugs and attractive lawn ornaments.
 All their forage is grown on our farm.

 We house our chickens in a mobile unit that can be towed to various pastures, paddocks, fields, the sheep pen or the hoop house (where grasshoppers are concentrated).
 The hens are neither caged nor penned.
 They are fed organic grain screenings from the mill in Ft.
 Benton, MT as well as waste from the Lifeline Creamery.
-Eggs are sold mostly at the Missoula Farmers’ Market or the Lifeline Creamery Store in Victor.
+Eggs are sold mostly at our farmers’ markets or the Lifeline Creamery Store in Victor.